Sponsored links:

 Saint-Tropez, French Riviera, France

-The town is located about 40 km west of Frejus, opposite Sainte-Maxime - on the other side of the Saint-Tropez Bay.
-It can be accessed either from the highway (exit 36 for Draguignan and St. Tropez) or the local road D559 along the coast.
-After passing the town of Port Grimaud, you will enter a fairly large roundabout.
+The town is located about 40 km west of Frejus, directly opposite Sainte-Maxime - on the other side of the Saint-Tropez Bay.
+It can be accessed either from the highway (exit 36 for Draguignan and St. Tropez) or the scenic local road D559 along the coast.
+After passing the charming town of Port Grimaud, you will enter a fairly large roundabout.
 Remember to position yourself in the left-hand lane to easily exit onto the D98A road leading straight to Saint-Tropez.

 Parking in Saint-Tropez